Best winter insulated jackets for 2024: big warmth

 ©LFTO

-How should a winter insulated jacket fit?
+How should a insulated winter jacket fit?

 A winter jacket should be roomy enough to wear over other layers, though you may still want to be able to fit it under a waterproof shell.
 Look for snug-fitting cuffs, a zip that goes right up to the chin and an adjustable hem to lock in warmth.

-Are winter insulated jackets waterproof?
+Are insulated winter jackets waterproof?

 Insulated jackets aren't usually fully waterproof, but many have a water-resistant and windproof outer shell, such as Pertex with a DWR coating.
 This helps to keep the insulation dry and thus retain its warmth.
 When it’s torrential, however, you’ll still need a waterproof jacket on top.

-Are winter insulated jackets heavy?
+Are insulated winter jackets heavy?

 Winter-weight insulated jackets typically range from about 400g to a kilogram or more.
 Generally, the heavier it is, the warmer, tougher, and more weather resistant it is.
 Lighter options trade some warmth for breathability and mobility.